-Because they are meant to be short-term loans, they typically will carry high interest rates (8%- 11%) and a short term (6-36 months).
-Naturally, this is more expensive than most traditional lending options.
+Because they are meant to be short-term loans, they typically will carry high interest rates (8%- 11%) and a short loan term (6-36 months).
+Naturally, this is more expensive than most conventional loan options.
 How expensive your loan will be depends on your financial situation and credit score.

 Pros of a Bridge Loan

 - Ability to make a large payment – Many homeowners don’t just have liquid funds to make a hefty down payment on a new house.
 With a bridge loan, you can leverage your home’s equity to present a stronger purchase offer.